Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

+The unnormalized attention score $e_{ij}$ between a query $q_i$ and key $k_j$ is typically computed using an additive mechanism parameterized by a weight vector $\mathbf{a} \in \mathbb{R}^{2d_k}$ and a LeakyReLU activation:

+where $\|$ denotes concatenation.
+These scores are then normalized via the softmax function over all neighbors:

+The final output for node $i$ is the weighted sum of the projected features of its neighbors, often followed by a nonlinear activation function $\sigma$:

-This approach elegantly combines the flexibility of learned, attention-based weighting with the strong structural prior of the graph.
+This approach combines attention-based weighting with the strong structural prior of the graph.
 For our shared actor, this allows agents to learn a generalizable, structure-aware policy by dynamically weighting information from relevant neighbors.
-For the centralized critic, stacking GAT layers enables information to propagate across the graph, allowing it to build a global value estimate that still respects the underlying network topology.
+For the centralized critic, stacking GAT layers enables information to propagate across the graph, allowing it to build a global value estimate that respects the underlying network topology (See \Cref{methods:arch}).